nabinkandel07/SDM-YOLO/README.md

 * Python 3.12.4
 * PyTorch 2.7.0

-### Data Availability

-Both datasets are publicly available from their respective official sources and should be obtained directly from the original dataset providers in accordance with their licenses and usage policies.

-The processed dataset splits, training configurations, model weights, and source code used in this study will be made publicly available upon acceptance of the paper.

----

-## Reproducibility

-To ensure reproducibility, the following materials will be released after publication:

-* Source code of SDM-YOLO
-* Model configuration files
-* Training and evaluation scripts
-* Pretrained model weights
-* Dataset split files
-* Detailed experimental settings

-The repository will be updated with the public release link after the manuscript is accepted.

-* CUDA 11.8
-* NVIDIA RTX 3060 (12 GB)

 The complete training configuration, model architecture files, and pretrained weights are provided in this repository.